serverless/blog/posts/2018-07-24-using-tensorflow-and-the-serverless-framework-for-deep-learning.md

 custard apple (score = 0.00147)
 earthstar (score = 0.00117)
 ```

-As you can see, our application successfully recognized this picture of panda (0.89 score).
+As you can see, our application successfully recognized this picture of a panda (0.89 score).

 That’s it.
 You’ve just successfully deployed to AWS Lambda with TensorFlow, using the Inception-v3 model for image recognition!